Eugène Rimmel

-Eugène Rimmel (1820–1887) was a French-born British perfumer and businessman, responsible for manufacturing and marketing some of the earliest commercially made cosmetics, through his company House of Rimmel, (now a division of Coty Inc.).
+Eugène Rimmel (c.
+1820–1887) was a French-born British perfumer and businessman, responsible for manufacturing and marketing some of the earliest commercially made cosmetics, through his company House of Rimmel, (now a division of Coty Inc.).

 Early life and career

 Rimmel was born in France, he moved with his family to London when his father accepted an invitation to manage a perfumery on Bond Street.

 Rimmel was apprenticed to his father.
 In 1834, he opened his own perfumery, the House of Rimmel.
 In the same year father and son produced their first cosmetic products.
 By the age of 24, Eugène Rimmel had become an immensely talented perfumer and cosmetics innovator.
 Considered by many beauty historians as a trail-blazer of the beauty and healthcare industries, Rimmel contributed greatly to the concept of hygiene and bathing.
 He was also among the first to develop scented pomades, mouth rinses and his signature "Toilet Vinegar".

 His most innovative invention may well be the first commercial non-toxic mascara, which became so popular that "rimmel" is to this day the word for "mascara" in several languages including French, Italian, Portuguese, Persian, Romanian, Spanish, Turkish and Arabic.

 Rimmel was also considered an exceptional marketer and produced detailed mail order catalogues and advertising programmes with English theatres.